 Are you looking for things to do in Amsterdam?
 Wondering about where to stay in Amsterdam or where to eat?

 Take a virtual tour using our Amsterdam Map and Google Street view feature and check out the city and its attractions prior to visiting the real thing - just click onto any of the highlighted links within the text of our site and go for a cyber wander - BOOKMARK OUR HOME PAGE TODAY - Our Amsterdam map feature will ensure that you are never lost and can access all of the major landmarks and points of interest highlighted - The pick up points and locations of many of our featured tours and attractions can also be accessed using the same Amsterdam map facility.

 Your time in this amazing place is likely to be all too brief and too precious to squander.
-Our simple "things to do" and "where to stay" Amsterdam travel guide will steer you in the right direction and our travel partners with their top flight deals will ensure that you arrive safely and within budget - They can also help you out with some great hotel deals in Amsterdam.
+Our simple "things to do" and "where to stay" Amsterdam travel guide will steer you in the right direction and our travel partners with their top flight deals will ensure that you arrive safely and within budget

 From Culture Lovers, Romantics and Adventurers to Crazy Amsterdam Stag and Hen Parties - all are catered for by the myriad of things to do in Amsterdam, The best of which are featured in our guide.